frederic-perez/AmE-dictionary/data/dictionary.md

 __emphasize__ _v_ :three::astonished::hammer:
 __emphysema__ _n_ :mega: /ĕm′fĭ-sē′mə, -zē′-/
 __Empire State__ The U.S. State of New York.
-__emporium__ _n_ :astonished: A large retail store, especially one selling a great variety of articles.
+__emporium__ _n_ :two::astonished: A large retail store, especially one selling a great variety of articles.
 __Empress__
 __empty box__ _The Etihad is the last empty box on his list._
 __empty nester__ _He and wife Bekki areempty nesters._